-The starting point is to talk about business in its most simplistic form e.g. we generate revenue by selling a product X or a service Y at a price that makes good profit on those sales.
+Your company’s vision and how that vision adds meaning to people’s day-2-day work life is one of the core messages to make people care.
+The starting point is to talk about business in its most simplistic form without sounding condescending.
+E.g. we generate revenue by selling a product X or a service Y at a price that makes a good profit on those sales.

 How much expense is required to produce a dollar?